 How much does it cost to hire a programmer for a startup?

-How to find a programmer for a startup in 6–10 days?
+How long does it usually take to hire a programmer for a startup?

 Kateryna joined the IT industry 3 years ago.
 Reviewing B2B software and related frameworks, she concluded that the best-in-class programs need well-built teams and started to write about tech teams scaling.
 Her natural habit to improve texts and search for alternative visions comes from working at the publishing house in early youth.